 - Verification that all the reference characters mentioned in the description are present in the drawings, as well

 - Verification of the claim set

-Once, the verification and validation of the complete application is done, we provide a feedback report to our customers, that includes a copy of assembled patent, mistakes according to the level of severity, and also a certification of correction, if requested.
+Once, the verification and validation of the complete application are done, we provide a feedback report to our customers, that includes a copy of the assembled patent, mistakes according to the level of severity, and also a certification of correction if requested.

 For further assistance or any query on our patent proofreading services, please visit our service page.